-Thank you for your interest in surgical residency training at Henry Ford Hospital.
+Thank you for your interest in surgical residency training at Henry Ford Hospital and Health system.
 The training environment at Henry Ford capitalizes on a large clinical volume, excellent faculty, and broad research capabilities to provide exceptional training opportunities in General Surgery.
 Many of our residents choose to pursue fellowship training; we have placed numerous graduates in prestigious fellowships throughout the country.

 Henry Ford is one of the nation's leading comprehensive health systems, providing primary and specialty care services.
 The system is anchored by Henry Ford Hospital, a 903-bed tertiary care hospital in Detroit's New Center Area.
 Henry Ford Hospital, an American College of Surgeons designated Level 1 trauma center, has a large multi-disciplinary trauma program with over 1500 admissions per year, and receives a higher percentage of penetrating injuries than the national average.
 The campus also houses extensive education and research facilities where more than 1,500 research projects are under way.

 U.S. News & World Report ranks Henry Ford Hospital as one of the best hospitals in America and ranks 10 of its specialties as among the best in the nation.
-The health system records more than 2.5 million patient visits annually at the main hospital, three other Henry Ford-owned hospitals, and at 23 Henry Ford medical centers.
-The broad reach and coverage of the health system provides a large and varied caseload to Henry Ford Hospital for surgical residency training.
+The health system records more than 2.5 million patient visits annually at the main hospital, four other Henry Ford-owned hospitals, and over 40 Henry Ford medical centers and care sites.
+The broad reach and coverage of the health system provides a large and varied caseload to Henry Ford Hospitals for surgical residency training.

 The Henry Ford Hospital surgical residency is fully accredited by the ACGME and finishes 6 senior residents per year.
 Our trainees are well equipped to handle the rigors of a surgical practice and have matched across the country in competitive fellowships including trauma and critical care, pediatric, oncology, cardiac, vascular, and plastic surgery.
 Henry Ford Hospital is a primary rotation site for 3rd and 4th year medical students from Wayne State University, the largest medical school in the country.
 Medical student education is an important component of the surgical residency.